-A first-class brand with a resolve to provide consistent high standard exotic cuisines and extensive varieties, through an innovative service approach that is professional and imaginative
+Integrated Catering Company is a first-class brand providing consistent high standard exotic cuisines and extensive varieties, through an innovative service approach that is professional and imaginative.

 Integrated Catering Company Limited – owner of the brand name, The Promise – is a wholly indigenous Company incorporated in Nigeria as a Limited Liability entity since 2000.
 On the official website, the Company recounts its remarkable success story: “At the onset in July, 2002, we officially commissioned and opened the first outlet of The Promise as a business, at 30 Aggrey Road, Port Harcourt, Rivers State, Nigeria.”